ats-lang/ATS-CodeBook/README.md

 ## [ATS-CodeBook/PLAYGROUND](./PLAYGROUND)

-This directory is mostly for playing with some programming ideas.
+This directory is mostly for playing with some programming ideas of interest.